Booking fee

 Departure Point

-Nieuwe Amstelstraat 1, 1011 PL Amsterdam, Netherlands The Jewish Museum is a beautiful, high-profile museum that occupies four monumental synagogue buildings in the middle of the Jewish Cultural Quarter.
+Joods Historisch Museum, Amsterdam, The Netherlands The Jewish Museum is a beautiful, high-profile museum that occupies four monumental synagogue buildings in the middle of the Jewish Cultural Quarter.
 It provides a unique picture of past and present Dutch Jewish life in all its facets.
 The museum has an extensive collection of items ranging from paintings to films, and from utensils to 3D presentations.
 At any one time there are also two temporary exhibitions on display.
 60 minutes

 Portuguese Synagogue, Amsterdam, The Netherlands At the heart of the Jewish Cultural Quarter stands the majestic Portuguese Synagogue.
 The building is still used for religious services, but it is also open to the public.
 It hosts frequent candlelight concerts.
 Hundreds of candles illuminate the perfectly intact 17th-century interior.
 Visitors to the smaller buildings in the complex will find treasure chambers containing a unique collection of ceremonial objects made of silver, gold, brocade, and silk.
 The world’s oldest functioning Jewish library is also here: Ets Haim Livraria Montezinos, which is on UNESCO’s World Heritage List.
 30 minutes

-Nieuwe Amstelstraat 1, 1011 PL Amsterdam, Netherlands The Jewish Museum junior is a museum created especially for younger visitors inside the Jewish Museum.
+Joods Museum junior, Amsterdam, The Netherlands The Jewish Museum junior is a museum created especially for younger visitors inside the Jewish Museum.
 Here children can get to know something about Jewish life and Jewish tradition in an entertaining way.
 The museum’s interior is set up like the home of Jewish family.
 Every day children can bake mini-hallahs (braided bread rolls) in the kosher kitchen, learn a bit of Hebrew in the study, or play tunes together in the music room.
 30 minutes

 Wheelchair accessible